 Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

-Non-destructive testing (NDT) for Carbon Fiber Reinforced Polymers (CFRP) plays a critical role in ensuring the safety, reliability, and long-term performance of wind turbine blades across the United States.
+Non-destructive testing (NDT) for Fiber Reinforced Polymers plays a critical role in ensuring the safety, reliability, and long-term performance of wind turbine blades across the United States and Europe.
 As wind energy projects expand and blade designs become larger and more complex, manufacturers and operators increasingly rely on advanced X-ray and computed tomography (CT) inspection to gain reliable insight into internal composite structures.

 Table of Contents